 This course covers the analysis of contemporary funk players with an emphasis on understanding the subtle differences in their approach to groove playing.
-Students will learn two-handed rhythm parts, which is common to most funk music.
-One lecture hour per week for one quarter.
+Students will learn twohanded rhythm parts, which is common to most funk music.
+One lecture hour per week for one guarter.